 Dr. Beaudoin first obtained an M. Sc. from Université de Sherbrooke under the supervision of Prof. Alexandre Blais, followed by a Ph.D. from McGill University with Prof. William A. Coish.
-Under the auspices of the Fonds de Recherche du Québec – Nature et Technologies, Dr. Beaudoin then worked as a postdoctoral associate and university lecturer at Dartmouth College in the research group of Prof. Lorenza Viola, in close collaboration with the Quantum Information and Integrated Nanosystems Group led by Prof. William D. Oliver (Massachusetts Institute of Technology).
-Dr. Beaudoin cumulates over 10 years of research experience in the field of quantum technology, with more than 10 scientific publications in peer-reviewed journals on quantum noise, quantum control, quantum metrology, and modeling of spin qubits and superconducting qubits alike.
+Dr. Beaudoin then worked as a postdoctoral associate and university lecturer at Dartmouth College in the theoretical research group of Prof. Lorenza Viola, in close collaboration with the experimental group of Prof. William D. Oliver (Massachusetts Institute of Technology).
+Dr. Beaudoin cumulates over 10 years of research experience in the field of quantum technology, with more than 10 scientific publications in peer-reviewed journals on quantum noise, quantum control, quantum metrology, and modeling of spin qubits and superconducting qubits.

 DR. MOHAMMED HARB